Bachelor of Science in Nursing (BSCN) Collaborative Program

 Recommended 80% average. *

 Mature applicants may also be considered for admission and must meet subject prerequisites prior to registration with a minimum grade of 70% in the prerequisite courses and an overall average of 75%.
-Applicants from the Pre-Health Science program (available from Georgian College) must also be graduates of that program.
+Applicants from the Pre-health Sciences Pathway to Advanced Diplomas and Degrees (PHPA) program (available from Georgian College) must also be graduates of that program.

 Non-secondary school applicants must also meet the following criteria: